asahi417/tner/README.md

 ```

 ***WikiAnn dataset***
-All the dataset should be fetched automatically but not `panx_dataset/*` dataset, as you need to manually download data from
+All the datasets should be fetched automatically but not `panx_dataset/*` dataset, as you need to manually download data from
 [here](https://www.amazon.com/clouddrive/share/d3KGCRCIYwhKJF0H3eWA26hjg2ZCRhjpEQtDL70FSBN?_encoding=UTF8&%2AVersion%2A=1&%2Aentries%2A=0&mgh=1)
 (note that it will download as `AmazonPhotos.zip`) to the cache folder, which is `~/.cache/tner` as a default but can be changed by `cache_dir` argument in [training instance](https://github.com/asahi417/tner/blob/master/tner/model.py#L46) or [inference instance](https://github.com/asahi417/tner/blob/master/tner/model_prediction.py#L19).

 ### Custom Dataset
-To go beyond the public datasets, user can use their own dataset by formatting them into
+To go beyond the public datasets, users can use their own datasets by formatting them into
 the IOB format described in [CoNLL 2003 NER shared task paper](https://www.aclweb.org/anthology/W03-0419.pdf),
 where all data files contain one word per line with empty lines representing sentence boundaries.
 At the end of each line there is a tag which states whether the current word is inside a named entity or not.